Frequently Asked Questions

 The documentary evidence must be clearly marked with your name, student ID number and unique appeal reference number, if known, and must be submitted within the ten day deadline.

 - After submission you will receive an automatic acknowledgement e-mail.
-It is important that you check this to ensure the application form and any supporting documentation was submitted correctly.
+It is important that you check this to ensure the application form was submitted correctly.

-- If you wish to contact Corporate and Academic Services after submitting an appeal application form, please do so by sending an e-mail to: email@example.com, ensuring that you include your full name, student ID number and appeal reference number if known.
+- If you wish to contact Academic Services after submitting an appeal application form, please do so by sending an e-mail to: firstname.lastname@example.org, ensuring that you include your full name, student ID number and appeal reference number.

 What kind of evidence should I submit with my appeal?